esmailiyan/Projects/README.md

 # Projects
-AI & UI & Hash and a few other interesting and cool projects :)
+AI & UI & Hash and a few other interesting and cool projects:)